-Powerizer all-in-one detergent eliminates all the extra laundry products from your shopping list.
+Powerizer all in one detergent eliminates all the extra laundry products from your shopping list.
 You should not have to acquire a basket full of products to get better laundry results.
-There are many blogs about mixing home remedy products hoping to obtain the brightest and whitest laundry while saving money using non-toxic ingredients.
+There are many blogs about mixing home remedy products hoping to obtain the brightest and whitest laundry while saving money using non-toxic laundry detergent ingredients.
 Some are targeting stain-lifting; others are to neutralize odors, in addition to preventing dye cast-off.

 Also, the cost associated with tackling laundry can be expensive.
 Max Appel, our founder, created Powerizer to simplify your start to finish laundry routine while eliminating waste, so you spend less time and money.
 Laundry Tips 101 is about keeping things simple by controlling the behaviors you can and allowing just ONE detergent to do the rest.
 Let's make the task of folding clothes be your only deterrent for wanting to start your next load of dirty laundry.